Frequently Asked Questions

 Extended Care Program

 Extended care is offered every day that school is in session, except for the last day of school and days with early dismissal.
-Extended care runs from 7:45 to 8:30 a.m. and from 3:00 to 6:00 p.m.
-Contact the business office for information on daily rates and annual passes.
+Extended care runs from 7:45 to 8:30 a.m. and from 3:00 to 5:00 p.m.
+Please contact the business office for information on daily rates and annual passes.

 The after-school enrichment program offers classes that are both fun and educational.
 Weekly courses range from physical activities including sports and dance to improvisation, magic, and chess.
 Courses are taught by outside instructors as well as Oaks faculty members.
 The courses provide a way for students to expand their learning beyond the school day in a safe, nurturing environment.